uwu/shelter/packages/shelter-docs/docs/guides/lune-ssg.md

 page in a monorepo.
 An expression like <code v-pre>{{repo_name}}{{cond_infix_colon}}{{plugin_title}}</code> will generate `shelter-plugins: plugin-name` in a monorepo, `plugin-name` in an individual page build, and `shelter-plugins` in an index page build.

+`has_index` is true when building a monorepo, or false when building a single plugin page.

 ### Index page only